Mike & Rosie extend a warm

 Amphitheatre, is said to be the birthplace of Merlin, the legendary wizard

-of King Arthur.
+Battle of Bosworth 1485 can be seen in St. Peter's Church in Carmarthen.
 Also nearby are the market towns of Newcastle

-Emlyn and Lampeter with its University.
+(now merged with University of Wales Trinity Saint David).
 The whole area is steeped in history, with

 the railway enthusiast.
 Please visit our